GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 The Lighthouse panel is now running Lighthouse 6.2.
 Check out the [release notes][20] for a full list of changes.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/JA6LSMIJs2adZUpKrVic.png", alt="Unsize image", width="800", height="448" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/JA6LSMIJs2adZUpKrVic.png", alt="Unsize image", width="800", height="448" %}

 New audits in Lighthouse 6.2: